ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 ```

 What it does:
 - Creates authenticated server endpoint and dispatches accepted channels to callback.
+This allows developers
+to avoid creating a "server endpoint" on their own.

 Parameters:
 - `domain_name`: domain identity to present for server side.